 Gender discrimination also includes an employee’s gender identity and expression.
 It is important to note, however, that gender expression does not necessarily refers to the employee’s gender assigned at birth.

 While it is understandable that gender discrimination is illegal under California discrimination laws, it is often unclear what constitutes gender discrimination exactly.
 Our Riverside gender discrimination attorney at the JML Law explains that this type of discrimination can refer to having presumptuous ideas or stereotypes or making generalizations about the qualifications and skills, job performance, physical abilities, work habits, work productivity, and other characteristics based on gender, sex, gender expression, and identity.

 Gender pay gap and gender discrimination in California

 Under California laws, employers are legally required to pay equal wages to workers who perform substantially similar work and under similar working conditions.
 Paying less to compensate for employees performing similar tasks on the basis of gender or sex may constitute gender discrimination in Riverside or elsewhere in California.

 However, there are various defenses that can be used by employers to argue that paying different wages to workers with similar jobs was justified.
 These factors include but are not limited to: a merit and/or seniority system, a system that measures earnings based on quality or quantity of work, a bona fide factor unrelated to sex, and others.

-It may be quite difficult to spot gender discrimination in the workplace, which is why it is advised to seek legal help of a gender discrimination lawyer in Riverside or elsewhere in California.
+It may be quite difficult to spot gender discrimination in the workplace, which is why it is advised to seek legal help from a gender discrimination lawyer in Riverside or elsewhere in California.
 Contact the JML Law to speak about your particular case.
 Call our offices at 818-610-8800 or send us an email today.